theos/theos.dev/docs/NIC-Syntax.md

 - The NIC templates that ship with Theos use the `package` constraint to avoid creating unnecessary `control` files.

 `link_theos`
 - Used in some templates to include an optional link to theos.
-Set/overridden by `link_theos` in the user's `~/.nicrc`.
+Set/overridden by `link_theos` in the user's `nicrc`.
 - The NIC templates that ship with Theos use this constraint to avoid creating unnecessary `theos/` symlinks.

 ### Example <code class="highlighter-rouge">NIC/control</code>